 If you next feel like stretching your legs, take a nice 2-mile panoramic morning walk along the shore and explore historic Ston town.
 Impressive city walls are known to be the second longest defensive walls in the world.

-What can be better than to spend your last night walking through the marble streets of Dubrovnik old town and taste the Mediterranean from another era. after a delicious dinner.
+What can be better than to spend your last night walking through the marble streets of Dubrovnik old town and taste the Mediterranean from another era.
 Your journey is sadly near to an end and time has come to say goodbye.
-After breakfast, one last picture of your yacht and hope share another sailing adventure on our yacht charter in Split Zadar or Pula.
+After breakfast, one last picture and hope to meet again on one of our adventures and sailing trips in Split Zadar or Pula.

 Don't miss out: